 - How can we improve the accuracy of school climate and bullying surveys through validity screening?

-- Over the course of all of these projects, we have continued to refine and develop the School Climate Bullying Survey which is available to schools and researchers.
+3. Over the course of all of these projects, we have continued to refine and develop the School Climate Bullying Survey which is available to schools and researchers.
+Note that we have renamed this survey the Authoritative School Climate Survey because of its conceptual grounding in authoritative school climate theory.